Telos-Project/OmniCRUD/README.md

 OmniCRUD entanglement is when rules for two values in separate JSON mapped databases are enforced to keep them aligned, if not identical, when one of them is altered.

+#### 2.2.3 - Applications

+##### 2.2.3.1 - Agnostic Scripts

+Agnostic scripts are scripts for a system which may be written in any language.
+As such, rather than interacting with said system through environmental variables and functions, the scripts, written as function bodies, return an OmniCRUD query as a JSON string, which executes upon the state of said system (said state itself represented as JSON), the results of which are then passed to the same script as a JSON string upon its next execution.